admirechifura/print-tweets-using-java/README.md

 2.Second solution uses ProcessTextUsingBasicJava class with main method in it and with this approach a user simply enters absolute path of the two files separated by comma.

+3.Third solution uses Rest endpoint http://localhost:5656/printUserAndTweets/input?userFileAbsolutePath=&tweetFileAbsolutePath=
+To use this approach simply:

+3i)mvn clean install and make sure your Java Compile version is set to 1.8

+3ii)Run the TextToJavaApplication springboot app to start the undertow container

+3iii)Call the Get http://localhost:5656/printUserAndTweets/input?userFileAbsolutePath=&tweetFileAbsolutePath=

 #How to run second solution